-As a pre-clinical requirement, students will complete a criminal background check and drug and alcohol screening through agencies chosen by the program.
+As a pre-clinical requirement, students complete a criminal background check and drug and alcohol screening through agencies chosen by the program.
 Students are subject to random screenings throughout the program without exception.
-Students learn procedural and cost information during the admissions process and are responsible for associated testing costs.
+Students learn procedural and cost information during admissions and are responsible for associated testing costs.